Los Angeles Pregnancy Discrimination Lawyer

 Employee Fringe Benefits for Pregnancy

-Pregnancy related benefits cannot be limited to married employees.
+A company cannot limit pregnancy related benefits to married employees.
 In an all-female workforce or job classification, benefits must be provided for pregnancy-related conditions if benefits are provided for other medical conditions.

 If an employer provides any benefits to workers on leave, then the employer must provide the same benefits for those on leave for pregnancy-related conditions.

 Employers must treat employees with pregnancy related disabilities the same as other temporarily disabled employees.
 This includes accrual and crediting of seniority, vacation calculation, pay increases and temporary disability benefits.

 If you are facing pregnancy discrimination at work, then contact a Los Angeles pregnancy discrimination lawyer.
 We offer a free consultation.
 During this claim review, our employment law attorneys can give information about what to do about discrimination at work.
 This is all free legal advice.
 You should not have to choose between your job and your family; call us today!
 All attorney consultations are confidential and with no obligation.